MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-bitlocker-boot-error.md

 This problem may occur if the VM cannot locate the BitLocker Recovery Key (BEK) file to decrypt the encrypted disk.

-## Solution
+## Unlock the VM locally

 > [!TIP]
 > If you have a recent backup of the VM, you may try [restoring the VM from the backup](/azure/backup/backup-azure-arm-restore-vms) to fix the boot problem.

 To resolve this problem, stop and deallocate the VM, and then start it.
 This operation forces the VM to retrieve the BEK file from the Azure Key Vault, and then put it on the encrypted disk.

 If this method does not the resolve the problem, follow these steps to restore the BEK file manually:

 1. Take a snapshot of the system disk of the affected VM as a backup.
 For more information, see [Snapshot a disk](/azure/virtual-machines/windows/snapshot-copy-managed-disk).
 2. [Attach the system disk to a recovery VM](troubleshoot-recovery-disks-portal-windows.md).
-To run the [manage-bde](/windows-server/administration/windows-commands/manage-bde) command in the step 7, the **BitLocker Drive Encryption** feature must be enabled in the recovery VM.
+To attach the encrypted disk, the BitLocker must be enabled on the OS disk of the recovery VM.

     When you attach a managed disk, you might receive a "contains encryption settings and therefore cannot be used as a data disk” error message.
 In this situation, run the following script to try again to attach the disk: